FMI logo

 [As a matter of fact, it is quite likely that the variables published in modelDescription.xml is a minimal set required for connectivity reasons.
 The A2L file might publish a much larger set of variables and parameters that the user can selectively choose to measure or calibrate.

-From the viewpoint of an MCD tool, the details of the variable access are transparent, i.e., this information is encapsulated in the A2L file.]
+The details of the variable access are transparent from the viewpoint of an MCD tool, as this information is encapsulated in the A2L file.]

 3.7.
 Numeric Effects of XCP Access